thirdweb-example/signature-based-minting/README.md

 }
 ```

-Awesome, now we can access and use the Thirdweb SDK's hooks and functions anywhere in our application.

-Let's head over to the home page at `index.tsx` now so that we can start getting our users connected.

 ## Connecting User's Wallets

-First things first, we want users to be able to connect to our dApp via their MetaMask wallet.
-Thirdweb has a tonne of helpful hooks such as `useMetaMask` that enable us to get this up and running super fast.

-Go ahead and add the hooks from the thirdweb React SDK to connect, disconnect, and view the user's wallet.
+Over to the home page at `index.tsx`, we're using the [thirdweb React SDK MetaMask Connector](https://docs.thirdweb.com/react/category/wallet-connection) so our user can connect their wallet to our website.

 ```ts
 import {